Jaap van Praag (football administrator)

-Jacob (Jaap) van Praag ([ˈjaːkɔp ˈjaːp fɑm ˈpraːx]; 10 July 1910 – 7 August 1987) was a Dutch football administrator and chairman for local football club Ajax Amsterdam.
+Jacob "Jaap" van Praag ([ˈjaːkɔp ˈjaːp fɑm ˈpraːx]; 10 July 1910 – 7 August 1987) was a Dutch football administrator and chairman for local football club Ajax.

 Early life

 Jaap van Praag began his professional career working in the musical business of his father in Amsterdam, where he was born.
 Unlike his father, he saw great potential in the gramophone record and started his own business on the Spui downtown, called His Master's Voice.
 He was forced into hiding due to the persecution of Jews during World War II where he first found refuge staying with the uncle of former Ajax player Wim Schoevaart.
 Two and a half years later he was hiding over a photo store on the Overtoom (Amsterdam).
 He was forced to sit still in a chair, motionless, and not move, because the owner of the store did not even know he was there.
 His first wife during this time was not Jewish and did not go into hiding with him, and left him for another man during this period.

 The parents of Jaap van Praag and his sister were murdered in Auschwitz.

 After the war, he remained an active businessman in the music world.
 He was also active in television, and in 1962 he hosted the game show Onbekend Talent (Unknown Talent) for the VARA, which was one of the first programs that gave young talent a chance on television.